paulhibbitts/paulhibbitts/README.md

 ### Hey there 👋🏼

-This is my personal GitHub account, check out my main GitHub account at https://github.com/hibbitts-design.
+This is my personal GitHub account, check out my main GitHub account at https://github.com/hibbitts-design for the official releases of my projects.

 <!--
 **paulhibbitts/paulhibbitts** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.